Jay Nelson Tuck: New York Post

 Jay Nelson Tuck held reporting and editing posts at the World-Telegram and Sun and The New York Post.
 He was a strong believer in unions.
 Between 1950 and 1952, he co-founded the Newspaper Guild of New York, was elected its president and presided over a 10-week strike at the World Telegram and Sun.
 As investigative reporter for the New York Post, then a politically liberal newspaper, he covered the shooting of two defendants in the racially charged Groveland rape case (dubbed the "Little Scottsboro case" because of its resemblance to the notorious 1931 case in Alabama) by Sheriff Willis McCall in Florida.
 His reporting won Tuck the George Polk Award for distinguished journalism in 1952.

 Television critic

-As a television critic in the 1960s, Tuck authored the column “On the Air” daily for the New York Post.
+As a television critic in the mid-1950s and 1960s, Tuck authored the column “On the Air” daily for the New York Post.
 His sharp-tongued opinions became a major force in the East Coast media of the time.
 He was a prominent critic of the McCarthy Era.
 Known for his humor, he also contributed cartoon ideas and satires to the work of his journalist colleagues, for example at the humoristic Yuk Yuk Department of the Post.